sherisumanthreddy/SDLC_2_Electron/1_Requirements/README.md

 ## 4W's and 1'H

 ### Who:
-* Individuals looking for fun activities.
+* People looking for fun activities.
 * Game lovers irrespective of their age group.
 * These games are played between students and even experts to check their logical thinking and concentration.
 * People of any economical background having a hobby of playing games